IBM-Bluemix-Docs/mass-data-migration/service-overview.md

 4. Copy your data onto the network share.
 5. View network activity and storage usage to monitor your progress.
 6. Gracefully [power down the device](/docs/mass-data-migration?topic=mass-data-migration-disconnect-device).
+7. Erase your data from the device. <!--- Need Erase process from Jorge -->
-7. Prepare the shipping label and [return the device to IBM](/docs/mass-data-migration?topic=mass-data-migration-ship-device).
+8. Prepare the shipping label and [return the device to IBM](/docs/mass-data-migration?topic=mass-data-migration-ship-device).
-8. Access the data on your on-prem storage using IBM Cloud Object Storage System.
+9. Access the data on your on-prem storage.

 ## Service components
 {: #components}